elliot-labs/Total-PaaS/README.md

 # Total PaaS

 A containerized version of A La Mode's Total Server software.
 This will run in a PaaS environment so that you don't have to worry about operating system(s), and lower level systems/equipment *.
+This PaaS solution is compatible with dynamic scaling.
+Meaning if you have a million users jump on, you can have your hosting fabric rev up as many new new instances as needed since these instances are stateless.

 ---